ThatAlexBoyd/food_truck_vibe/README.md

 ### The Gameplay Loop

-1.  **Plan Your Day:** At the start of each day, check the calendar for special events.
+1.  **Plan Your Day:** At the start of each day, check for special events that might affect your strategy.
 Use the **Cookbook** on the right to select which two sandwiches you want to feature on your daily menu.
 2.  **Choose an Action:** From the main panel, decide what you want to do for the day:
     *   **🚚 Setup Shop & Sell:** This is your primary way to earn money.
 The game simulates a day of sales based on your location, menu choices, recipe levels, and any active events.
 Watch as customers line up and your earnings grow!
     *   **🛒 Visit Store:** Restock your ingredients.
 Prices and availability vary by location, and daily events can cause sales or shortages.
     *   **👨‍🍳 Talk to the Local Expert:** Every location has a resident expert with a unique recipe to teach you... sometimes for a price or a challenge.
     *   **🏘️ Talk to Locals:** Gather intel on which sandwiches are most popular in the area to maximize your reputation and sales.
+    *   **📋 Check Bulletin Board:** Discover and complete local quests for unique rewards and extra cash.
     *   **📍 Change Location:** Ready for a new scene?
 Travel to a new city.
 Be aware that travel takes time, advancing the game clock by one or more days.
 3.  **Learn & Master:** Selling sandwiches earns XP for that recipe.
 As a recipe levels up, its selling price increases.
 Selling local favorites builds your reputation, and even mastered recipes become a reliable way to impress the locals and grow your fame.
 4.  **Grow Your Empire:** Use your earnings to buy new ingredients, unlock new recipes, and travel to new locations with bigger customer bases.